junxit/us-congress-bills-115/metadata.md

 - 2018-07-10 — Mr. Poe (TX) moved to suspend the rules and pass the bill, as amended.
 - 2018-07-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6019-6022)
 - 2018-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6019-6022)
+- 2018-07-11 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 508.